davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   be compiled with different target options than specified on the command line.
 This can be used for instance to have functions compiled with a different ISA (instruction set architecture) than the default.
-You can also use the #pragma GCC target pragma to set more than one function to be compiled with specific target options.
+You can also use the :samp:`#pragma GCC target` pragma to set more than one function to be compiled with specific target options.
-  See :ref:`function-specific-option-pragmas`, for details about the
+  See :ref:`function-specific-option-pragmas`, for details about the :samp:`#pragma GCC target` pragma.
-  #pragma GCC target pragma.

   For instance, on an x86, you could declare one function with the ``target("sse4.1,arch=core2")`` attribute and another with